r2devops/hub/docs/create-update-job.md

     point.
 Example: raw content of [openapi
     `README.md`](https://gitlab.com/r2devops/hub/-/raw/latest/jobs/openapi/README.md)

-We recommend to include the following sections in your documentation:
+We recommend including the following sections in your documentation:

 * Objective: describe the goal of your job
 * How to use it: a list of steps to quickly use your job